 People who deliberately develop themselves become more fit, mentally and physically.
 This leads to better relationships (friendly, romantic, and financial) along with new opportunities.
 Whether introverted or extroverted, your network will grow exponentially as time, energy, and confidence increase.
 Having adventures isn’t a career deviation or selfish waste of time — it’s an investment in yourself!

 So how to have the necessary time for bountiful travel and self development?
 Working all day then reading for an hour before bed about how to escape the Rat Race unfortunately just isn’t enough.
-You’ve got to arm yourself with information and then take action in a systematic way.
+You’ve got to arm yourself with information and raise your self-efficacy.

 Time may seem like a scarce resource right now, but we all start with the same amount.
 Chances are, you’re initially selling too much of your time in return for money.
-Much of that money is then being spent on purchases purported to recover time, health, and happiness.
+Much of that money is then being spent on purchases in an effort to recover time, health, and happiness.

 These purchases produce a temporary dopamine reward, but the neurological process of habituation causes material things to become less exciting over time.
 You’ll never achieve true happiness solely through the pursuit of material things.
 There simply won’t be enough time, money, energy, or reward.

 It’s a full circle, and once the money is spent, the time is gone, too.
 It can’t be recovered.
 Your attempts at escaping that work-buy-consume cycle come after everything else, when your energy is low and you are less effective.
 Too many people end up clinging to the idea of waiting until retirement to live happily.
 At that point (assuming you make it), who knows what your health, the market, and other life circumstances hold?

 Travel Is Not the Same as Vacation